Our vegan mayo is so creamy and delicious. So, if you’re looking for an egg free mayo, you have come to the right place.

 Pasteurized eggs might be “safe” to eat in that you won’t get salmonella, but I don’t like the idea of eating a food that has eggs as an ingredient and that sits on the store shelf “stable” for over a year.

 By the way, Hellmann’s main competitor, Miracle Whip, was introduced as a cheaper alternative during the Depression Era.
 Because Miracle Whip used powdered eggs instead of whole eggs, it lost the “real” appeal to consumers, since “real” mayonnaise could only contain whole eggs, vinegar, and olive oil.

 Hellmann’s is not like it was 100 years ago.

 Today, half of the ingredients in Hellmann’s are likely produced from genetically modified (GMO) crops.
 As mentioned above, the eggs in Hellmann’s are not exactly pasture-raised either.
 Instead, the eggs are sourced from concentrated animal feeding operations (CAFOs), commonly referred to as factory farms.

 The actual list of ingredients in Hellmann’s “Real” Mayonnaise are (those that are likely directly or indirectly GMOs are bold): soybean oil, water, whole eggs and egg yolks, vinegar, salt, sugar, lemon juice, calcium disodium EDTA (used to protect quality), natural flavors.

-The other problem I have with Hellmann’s mayonnaise is that every single variety contains refined (and highly pro-inflammatory) soybean oil or some other pro-inflammatory vegetable oil that is not healthy for inflammation.
+The other problem I have with Hellmann’s mayonnaise is that every single variety contains refined soybean oil.
+Or, another pro-inflammatory vegetable oil that is not healthy for inflammation.
 Even Hellmann’s Olive Oil Mayonnaise contains more soybean oil than olive oil!